merksk8/bbpress-disable-lock/README.md

 # How to use

-1. Copy the code from bp-recaptcha-google into your child theme functions.php
+1. Copy the code from bbpress-disable-lock into your child theme functions.php
 2. Save and enjoy

 # Support